What's your philosophical personality?

 Do you ever lie awake at night wondering about the ultimate nature of reality?
 Do you ever ask yourself if numbers are real, whether we have free will, or if time travel is possible?
 Do you sometimes wonder what makes you... you?

 This is the stuff that gets you sent over to our Department because you're making trouble in your physics class.
-So, why not join a long list of trouble-makers, from Buddha to Niels Bohr, by enrolling in PHIL 352: Philosophy of Reality (and then PHIL 452: Advanced Metaphysics)?
+So, why not join a long list of trouble-makers, from Buddha to Niels Bohr, by enrolling in PHIL 352: Philosophy of Reality?
 You might also like; PHIL 350: Philosophy of Knowledge, PHIL 355: Philosophy of Mind and PHIL 343: Indian Philosophy

 But don't stop there, because you are also: